Isle of Dogs

 Draft Isle of Dogs Neighbourhood Plan Examination

-Following the consultation on the draft Isle of Dogs Neighbourhood Plan (regulation 16), the council, in consultation with the Isle of Dogs Neighbourhood forum have appointed John Parmiter, as the independent examiner to undertake the examination of the draft Isle of Dogs Neighbourhood Plan.
+Following the consultation on the draft Isle of Dogs Neighbourhood Plan (regulation 16), the council, in consultation with the Isle of Dogs Neighbourhood forum appointed Mr John Parmiter FRICS FRSA MRTPI, as the independent examiner to undertake the examination of the draft Isle of Dogs Neighbourhood Plan.
 The Examiner will consider the representations submitted to the council and whether the plan meets the ‘basic conditions’.

 Draft Isle of Dogs Neighbourhood Plan consultation (Regulation 16)